Biobased economy in Sweden

-This work has important implications for policy decisions for food and agricultural severity and environmental sustainability, but also for company profitability.
+This work has important implications for policy decisions for food and agricultural security and environmental sustainability, but also for company profitability.
 We have thus partnered with stakeholders in Region Östergötland, along with other research teams at LiU, to coordinate and co-develop relevant questions, datasets, and outputs with the community.

 PIs: Uno Wennergren and Karin Tonderski

 Roozbeh Aghaei, Life Cycle Assessment with biogas production

 Support by: FORMAS, Vinnova

 Water quality in the USA